Essential Life Hacks for Skiing in Europe

 • Quietly slide around either the left or right side of the mass, cutting in front of half the people in line, and gracefully merge into the first couple ranks organizing themselves to fill the seats.
 Yes!

 I am not joking.
-Ski culture is different in Europe.
+This ski culture is different in Europe.
 Please embrace it.
-Nobody will be angry with you for being efficient (especially in Teutonic cultures, including northern Italy).
+Nobody will be angry with you for being efficient (especially in Teutonic cultures, including northern Italy here).
 If you’re not alert, someone will definitely cut you.
 Don’t take it personally.
 Cut someone else.

 The principle is simple.
 The objective of a lift is to carry as many passengers as possible to the top of the mountain as quickly as possible.
 That means act like water.
 Fill every seat.